 Medical Negligence During Birth

-- Failure to monitor the baby’s heartbeat and detect distress
+- Failure to monitor the baby’s heartbeat and detect fetal distress

-- Failure to perform an emergency C-section when necessary
+- Failure to perform an emergency cesarean section (C-section) when necessary

-- Misuse of birthing tools during a vacuum extraction or forceps delivery
+- Misuse of birthing tools during a vacuum or forceps delivery

-Doctors must inform their patients of the risks involved in certain procedures before moving forward with them.
-Failure to tell a mother about the risks of using forceps or vacuum extraction can be considered medical negligence as well.
+Failing to inform a mother about the risks of using forceps or vacuum delivery can also be considered medical negligence.

 Medical Negligence After Birth